WAINSGATE'S MUSICAL HERITAGE

 Raymond ASHWORTH (1899-1974)

 Born in Wadsworth, Richard Ashworth was at various times a weaver, carter and farmer, and was the first Secretary of Wainsgate Musical Society, established in 1843, which formed the basis of the chapel choir.
 He married Grace Ingham in 1847, and they had nine children (Sarah, James, William, Edwin, Ann, John, Mary Jane, Albert Richard and Alice).
 The total length of service in Wainsgate Choir of these nine brothers and sisters totalled 406 years, with their youngest daughter Alice Ashworth, noted for her rich contralto voice, serving for 63 years until her death in 1943.
 James Ashworth played the harmonium, and was Choirmaster prior to his younger brother taking over.
-Richard, Grace and Alice are buried in Plot A495.
+Richard, Grace and Alice are all buried in Plot A495.

 Albert Richard Ashworth was organist at Wadsworth from 1891, when the organ was installed, until 1894 when he resigned in order to devote more time to his duties as Choirmaster and was replaced by John William Parker.
 He was Choirmaster for over 50 years, and under his leadership the choir took first prize at the Nonconformist Choir Festival at Crystal Palace in 1908.
 He also composed several hymn tunes, whose titles included ‘Boston Hill’, ‘Wainsgate’ and ‘Vernon’.
 In 1897 he married Hannah Vernon, born in Staffordshire, and they had six children (Vernon, Raymond, Harry Norman, Margaret Grace, Gwendolen Mary and Edward), all of whom were members of the choir.
 Their eldest son Vernon Ashworth was killed in Flanders in 1917, aged 19.
 Albert and Hannah are buried in Plot C664, together with Raymond, Raymond’s wife Agnes Marie (known as Nan), Harry Norman and Edward.